Planned fire ant treatment

 Bait treatment is thinly distributed across backyards and garden areas as well as parklands and paddocks in one or more ways:

-✔ Helicopter
+✔ Aircraft

 ✔ Utility terrain vehicle